Our objective is to lead you safely across the Kokoda Trail and ensure you have an unforgettable and rewarding wartime historical experience.

 Our Back-to- Base back-up system

-We operate out of the Sogeri Lodge in Port Moresby.
-The owner of the lodge, Warren Bartlett has lived and worked in PNG for 51 years - he first went as a young Patrol Officer prior to independence.
-Warren is fluent in Tok Pisin and has extensive contacts in business and government in Port Moresby.
+We operate out of the Lodge in Port Moresby.
+The owner of the Lodge has lived and worked in PNG for 51 years - he first went as a young Patrol Officer prior to independence.
+He is fluent in Tok Pisin and has extensive contacts in business and government in Port Moresby.
 He is a former Chief Executive Officer of the PNG Kokoda Track Authority.